c6o/docs/docs/welcome/overview.md

 ## Getting Started

-Our goal here is to walk you through the basics of Modern Development using Codezero for Kubernetes.
+Our goal here is to walk you through the basics of Omni-Dev using Codezero for Kubernetes.
 This documentation is a manual for the Codezero tools and includes hands-on tutorials.

 We recommend you go through this documentation in the order it is presented as we build on previously defined concepts.
 Happy Learning!